 I did a trial run just to see how this compared to where I was several years ago when I had $168,000 in debt.

 In addition to your loan information, you’ll be asked some other financial questions so Credible can get an understanding of your financial lifestyle.

-For example, you’ll be asked your monthly housing payment.
-I put $1,000.
+For example, you’ll be asked about your monthly housing payment.
+I put in $1,000.
 Next comes your annual income.

 Don’t forget to include self-employment or business income from other household members.